mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 For other regular expressions, here are a few guidelines:

-- If there's a clean non-regex solution, consider using it
+- If there's a clean non-regex solution, such as `String#start_with?`, consider using it
 - Ruby supports some advanced regex features like [atomic groups](https://www.regular-expressions.info/atomic.html) and [possessive quantifiers](https://www.regular-expressions.info/possessive.html) that eleminate backtracking
 - Avoid nested quantifiers if possible (for example `(a+)+`)